 CJ352 Junior Seminar (1.5 cr.)
-The course has three main objectives; 1) expose students to current critical issues in criminal justice with particular emphasis on the current United States Supreme Court docket.
-2) Guides the criminal Justice major in preparing for the senior comprehensive exam in criminal justice.
+The course has three main objectives; 1) Expose students to current critical issues in criminal justice with particular emphasis on the current United States Supreme Court docket.
+2) Guides the Crime, Law and Justice major in preparing for the senior comprehensive exam in criminal justice.
 And 3) provide a resource in career planning for students, as they move toward specific post-graduation goals of either seeking criminal justice related employment or applying for graduate school.
 Both individual and group activities are scheduled in order to facilitate the senior comprehensive preparation and career planning.
-Pre-requisite: CJ190; Junior Standing at an approved placement site.
+Pre-requisite: CJ190; Junior Standing

+CJ430 Field Experience in Crime, Law and Justice (3 cr.)
+Course involves a supervised practical experience in a vocation closely related to the student's interest and/or future plans in Crime, Law and Justice.
+Readings, written assignments and group meetings assist the student in reflecting on and integrating the knowledge gained from involvement at an approved placement site.
 Prerequisite: Attendance at a pre-placement meeting.
 Recommended for Junior year.
 Cross-listed as SO430, PS430.
 Offered fall and spring.
 Offered summer with special permission by department head.

-CJ430 Field Experience in Crime, Law and Justice (3 cr.)
-Course involves a supervised practical experience in a vocation closely related to the student's interest and/or future plans in Crime, Law and Justice.
-Readings, written assignments and group meetings assist the student in reflecting on and integrating the knowledge gained from involvement